• Skip to primary navigation

 5 stars

-Your dhal looks amazing and has reminded me to make dhal again which is one of hubby's favourite foods and he would love your addition of tomatoes here (another favourite)!
-Thanks for linking to my dish:-)
+Your dhal was amazing and is now one of hubby's favourite foods.
+Loved your addition of tomatoes here (another favourite)!

 Reply